 Attendance.
 Because the College realizes that academic success is tied to regular attendance, students are expected to attend all class sessions, laboratories, and clinical experiences.
 Each course syllabus will describe the attendance requirements for the course, including any permitted absences.
 Please consult the "Academic Policies and Procedures" section of the SCC catalog.
-Important Policies for Students

-Classroom Conduct.
-Faculty and students at Sandhills Community College - on the main campus or off-campus locations, including online - have the right to an instructional environment that is conducive to study, thought, and full concentration on study topics.
+Important Policies for Students conducive to study, thought, and full concentration on study topics.
 Student behavior that threatens such an environment and disrupts learning and teaching activities - including unauthorized use of technology (e.g., cell phones, computers, hand-held or smart devices) - will not be tolerated and will be subject to disciplinary actions, including removal from a course or program or denial of admission to a course or a program.
 For additional information, please read "Student Conduct" in the SCC catalog.
-Student Code of Conduct capabilities.
-Individuals using these resources must abide by the college's "Acceptable Use Policy."
-Acceptable Use Policy which requires respecting intellectual property rights, protecting private information, refraining from accessing inappropriate or offensive information, and ensuring open access to available resources.
+Student Code of Conduct